alwandexa/revou-mobile-development/README.md

 ## Project Description

 This project is a simple social media app built using React Native.
-It features a Login page, Home page, Detail post page, and Create post page.
+It features a Login page, Register Page, Home page, Detail post page, and Create post page.
 The app demonstrates proficiency in React Native layouts, components, state management, routing, and performance optimization.

 ## Features